paris-fire-brigade/data-challenge/_posts/2019-06-13-06-set-up-an-osrm-server-on-ubuntu.md

 ```python
 json_data["routes"][0]["geometry"]
 ```
-Geometry returned:
+For our example you will get:
 ```console
 gkriHmjxLpCkBBcILcBHB
 ```

 You can check this geometry with the [Google Interactive Polyline Encoder Utility](https://developers.google.com/maps/documentation/utilities/polylineutility).
-Copy/Paste the geometry into the <b>Encoded Polyline</b> and click on <b>Decode polyline</b>.
+Copy/Paste the geometry into the <b>Encoded Polyline</b> field and click on <b>Decode polyline</b>.
 In my case, I get the folowing polyline:

 <center>
   <img src="{{ '/images/08-OSRM/02-OSRM.png' | relative_url }}" class="responsive-img">